-Frying tofu is actually very easy but requires to follow a few steps.
+Frying tofu is very easy but requires following a few steps.
 First, you want to rinse and drain your firm tofu.
-There is no need to press it for a long time, just pat it dry and slightly press between a few sheets of kitchen towel.
+There is no need to press it for a long time; just pat it dry and slightly press it between a few sheets of kitchen towel.

 Once this is done, heat about 2 cups of neutral oil in a large saucepan over medium heat.
 Time to fry!

-There are a couple of things to pay attention when frying tofu:
+There are a couple of things to pay attention to when frying tofu:

 - The oil must be hot enough.
 It should sizzle when you put the tofu in.
 You can test if the oil is hot enough by dipping a wooden spatula or spoon.
 If you see bubbles forming around it, the oil is hot.

-- You do not want to fry too long.
-As soon as the tofu has a light yellow color, remove from the oil and place on a plate lined with kitchen paper towel to remove excess oil.
-If you fry too long, the skin will become hard and get a bitter flavor.
+- You do not want to fry for too long.
+As soon as the tofu has a light yellow color, remove it from the oil and place it on a plate lined with a kitchen paper towel to remove the excess oil.
+If you fry for too long, the skin will become hard and get a bitter flavor.
 I found 3 minutes to be the perfect time for the tofu to develop a nice yellow color on the outside while remaining soft inside.

 - Flip it.
 To get a uniform skin, use a wooden spoon or spatula to flip it at least once halfway through frying.

 - Drain.
-Once the tofu is yellow, immediately remove from the oil and transfer to a plate lined with kitchen paper towel to remove excess oil.
+Once the tofu is yellow, immediately remove it from the oil and transfer to a plate lined with a kitchen paper towel to remove excess oil.

 Fried tofu can be used in many dishes: